After gay marriage, impatient Ireland moves debate onto abortion

 “DIRTY CAMPAIGN”

-While all bar one of Ireland’s 43 voting areas approved gay marriage, abortion is a much more polarizing issue.
+While all bar one of Ireland’s 43 voting areas approved gay marriage, abortion is a much more polarising issue.

 “I hope it never comes here.
 In my opinion, if you take another person’s life, it is murder.” said Rosemary Hughes, after attending Roman Catholic mass in Dublin on Sunday.